tb-dhk/food-pod/README.md

-# Data Preparation and Model Training
+# data preparation and model training

-This project helps you prepare image data, augment it, split it into training and validation sets, and train a model using YOLO format annotations.
-The Makefile automates these steps.
+this project helps you prepare image data, augment it, split it into training and validation sets, and train a model using yolo format annotations. the makefile automates these steps.

-## Prerequisites
+## prerequisites

-Ensure you have the following installed:
+ensure you have the following installed:
-- Python (version 3.6 or higher)
+- python (version 3.6 or higher)
-- Required Python packages (you can install them using `pip install -r requirements.txt`)
+- required python packages (you can install them using `pip install -r requirements.txt`)
-- Make
+- make

-## Directory Structure
+## directory structure

-Your project directory should look like this:
+the output of `tree -d` should look like this:

 ```
 datasets/